canal874/sticky-sprites/README.md

 # Run

-Just type 'npm start' on the project root directory.
+Just type 'npm run cleanstart' on the project root directory.

+'clean start' copies required files from html/ to dist/ .
+After that you can type 'npm start' to run app.

 # Build installer